Glossary 📖

 How to Avoid the Trap of Fake Coins and Weak Crypto Projects: A Smart Investor’s Guide

-The cryptocurrency market is full of exciting opportunities, but it is also littered with fake coins, meme coin scams, rug pulls, and fundamentally weak projects that can wipe out your investment overnight.
-Scammers continuously evolve their tactics — from anonymous teams launching hype-driven tokens to sophisticated pump-and-dump schemes and honeypot contracts that let you buy but not sell.
+The crypto platform is full of exciting opportunities, but it is also littered with fake coins, meme currency scams, rug pulls, and fundamentally weak projects that can wipe out your investment overnight.
+Scammers continuously evolve their tactics — from anonymous teams launching hype-driven tokens to sophisticated surge-and-selloff schemes and honeypot contracts that let you buy but not sell.

 This guide equips you with practical, actionable strategies to protect your capital and focus only on projects with real potential.